ondfisk/PowerShellExercises/Exercise2.md

 ```

 What does it do?
-Modify script to work in your environment and run it!
+Modify script to work in your environment (if possible) and run it!